 - Another way to help baby sleep while we shoot is to toss a blanket we’ll be using in the dryer for a few minutes to warm it up.

 - I’m totally willing to help you put your baby to sleep.
 If you need a break, let me do the rocking and whatever else.
 I’ll still get photos of you doing these things too as it’s real life!

-- Ask your husband to help you out with baby before I arrive so you can do your hair and makeup, have some me time and feel good!
+- Ask your husband to help you out with baby before I arrive so you can do your hair and makeup.

 I have a simple pricing system for newborn and maternity photos.